Frequently Asked Questions

 Measure Your Face

 Use a tailor's tape to take the following measurements, writing them down as you go.
 Measure each area twice to ensure accuracy.
-For additional guidance, watch this instructional video.
-Remember, the goal is to get as close as possible—it doesn’t have to be perfect.
-If there's still uncertainty, try an app like HiFace to compare results.
+Remember, the goal is to get as close as possible — it doesn't have to be perfect.

 Forehead